 In bookkeeping, financial transactions are categorized into different types.
 First, you have to create accounts that can record the transaction of a particular category.
 Examples of accounts include cash, inventory, salary expense, and accounts payable.
 Once these accounts exist, a bookkeeper will help to determine the type of account into which to put each transaction.
 For instance, transactions that fall under the accounts payable account are booked as liabilities.
 Below are the common types of accounts:

-- Assets: These are cash and non-cash resources that the business owns
+- Assets: These are cash and non-cash resources that your business owns

-- Liabilities: These are debts and obligations owed that the business owes.
+- Liabilities: These are debts and obligations owed by your business.
 They may be short-term debts like accounts payable or long term debts like loans

 - Income or Revenue: These are the sales of products or services, and other sources of income